UniversalDependencies/docs/_misc/new-documentation.md

-  (I deliberatly did not mention morphological featues.
+  (I deliberately did not mention morphological featues.
 As Dan pointed out, this format might not work as well for morphological features, as, for example, there are a large number of cases but most of them are irrelevant for most languages, and a user might not want to read about all of them when they are only interested in the values for a particular language.)